grpc/proposal/A93-xds-ext-proc.md

 Note that each of those streams is completely independent of any other and therefore should have its own independent flow control push-back.

+TODO: There is a conflict here, because if we get push-back from the data plane server, we would propagate that push-back to the ext_proc stream, but that would also wind up pushing back messages bound for the data plane client.
+This could cause a deadlock for applications that do a bunch of writes before doing any reads.
+Need to figure out how to resolve this.

 In [observability mode](#observability-mode), flow control works a little differently, because for each of client messages and server messages, there is a single stream being forwarded to two different